Good Genes

 Even after my grandmother had embraced a life of service, her first-born daughter could not quite forgive her early failures.
 Yet my mother never lost her conviction that we had good genes.
 An unshakable, even delusional expectation of living a more extraordinary life, of being more extraordinary than other people was the only thing she could seem to hold onto.
 It was a trait she, without realizing it, inherited from her own mother and paid a price for—a defect she passed on, for better and for worse, to me.

-[You can find out more about me and this newsletter in my introductory post.]
+[You can read another story in this series about my West Virginia childhood here, or find out more about me and this newsletter in my introductory post.]

 Reply